sohamtriveous/rxblrdroid/README.md

 - Once the fab is clicked on the screen, you would need display the results in provided RecyclerView

 ##Dependencies
-- AppCompat, RecyclerView and Design support library
+- AppCompat, RecyclerView and the Design support library
 - Retrofit and GSON: for the network operations
 - RxAndroid: for all Rx stuff
-- Retrolambda and Java 8 (Optional): for the lambda operator
 - Butterknife: for view injection

-##More information
-The presentation for the talk can be found at https://speakerdeck.com/soham/getting-started-with-rxjava
+- (Optional) Retrolambda and Java 8: for the lambda operator